Philippines: Maria Ressa's cyber libel verdict 'a method of silencing dissent' | DW | 15.06.2020

-Dumay Solinggay broke down and cried when she read the news that veteran journalist Maria Ressa was convicted of the crime of cyber libel and could spend up to six years in jail.
+Dumay Solinggay broke down and cried when she read the news that veteran journalist Maria Ressa had been convicted of the crime of cyber libel and could spend up to six years in jail.

 "The news about Ressa made me feel helpless.
 I am worried about my family back home," said Solinggay.